kynosarges/tektosyne/README.md

 ### System Requirements

-The Tektosyne library itself requires only the Java SE 8 Compact 1 profile.
+The Tektosyne library itself requires only the Java SE 8 Compact 1 profile, or the module java.base on Java SE 9 and later.

-The included GUI demo application requires Oracle JRE 8 Update 66 with JavaFX 8 or later, or an equivalent Java runtime environment.
-Windows users should consult Oracle Java on Windows to avoid Oracle’s unfortunate default Windows JRE.

 ## Dependencies
 Tektosyne is available via mavenCentral and JCenter: